KoroCatty/MailMinder-GraphQL/README.md

 ## Features
 - User Authentication (Register, Login, Logout)
 - User can add, edit, delete and review their own vocabulary cards (CRUD)
-- User can be reminded by email to review their cards 10 AM every day
+- User can be reminded by email to review their cards at 10 AM every day
-- User can see the random 5 cards from the list of their own vocabulary cards
+- User can see the random 5 cards in the Email from the list of their own vocabulary cards
 - Forms are validated by react-hook-form and zod (Frontend)
 - Forms are validated by Joi (Backend)
 - User login data is stored in MySQL (Prisma ORM)